E :Environment

 Vision (attainment goal) / target

-We will work to achieve a reduction of 1% in waste materials per unit of waste, and aim for the attainment and maintenance of 100% recycling*1.
-We will then aim to achieve total zero-emissions*2 at all our production bases.
+We will work to achieve a reduction of 1% in waste materials per unit of waste※1, and aim for the attainment and maintenance of 100% recycling※2, We will then aim to achieve total zero-emissions※3.

-- 1 100% recycling: Achieve zero final disposal (= direct landfilled amount + incineration disposal amount resulting in ineffective use)
+Domestically, we monitor industrial waste, business-related general waste, and valuable materials, and report the disposal volumes of industrial waste and general waste. - 2 100% recycling: Achieve zero final disposal (= direct landfilled amount + incineration disposal amount resulting in ineffective use)

 Measures for vision achievement